-Product Owner Sue has learned from her past mistakes (See Not Ready for Planning) and she now holds Backlog Grooming/Refinement Sessions whenever she has enough Stories to be worth Estimating (typically every 2-3 Sprints).
+Product Owner Paula has learned from her past mistakes (See Not Ready for Planning) and she now holds Backlog Grooming/Refinement Sessions whenever she has enough Stories to be worth Estimating (typically every 2-3 Sprints).
 During these meetings, team members estimate New Stories, split Large Stories, and develop Acceptance Criteria.

-With 10 new Stories and a couple of “Epics” that need to be split, Sue has scheduled a Grooming session for the middle of the Sprint.
+With 10 new Stories and a couple of “Epics” that need to be split, Paula has scheduled a Grooming session for the middle of the Sprint.
 She has invited all the team members to attend; Kirby (see New People on the Team) comes but is grumbling, “I don’t see the point in this.
 It’s just going to waste precious coding time.
 Why can’t this just happen in Sprint Planning?”
 (Editor – Kirby hasn’t quite found his rhythm yet).
-Sue reminds the team that the meeting exists so the team can ensure that Product Backlog is well prepared for the next Sprint Planning meeting.
+Paula reminds the team that the meeting exists so the team can ensure that Product Backlog is well prepared for the next Sprint Planning meeting.
 In addition, it helps her understand how much of the backlog they can realistically complete before the next release in three month’s time (Editor – yes they have infrequent releases).

 She asks that they start estimating her first new story: